project-illium/illium-documentation/docs/api/wallet_service.md

     repeated bytes input_commitments = 4;
 }
 message SpendResponse {
     // The transaction ID of the transaction.
     //
+    // If submission was unsuccessful and error will be returned. bytes transaction_ID = 1;
+}

+message TimelockCoinsRequest {
+    // Amount of coins to lock
+    uint64 amount                    = 1;
+    // The unix time (in seconds) to lock the coins until int64 lock_until                 = 2;
+    // The fee to use for the transaction.
+    // If zero the wallet will use its internal fee policy. uint64 fee_per_kilobyte          = 3;
+    // An optional list of input commitments to spend.
+If this
+    // is empty the wallet will select its own inputs.
+    //
+    // Note that staked commitments will not be selected by
+    // the wallet.
+You will need to list staked commitments
+    // here if you wish to spend them. repeated bytes input_commitments = 4;
+}
+message TimelockCoinsResponse {
+    // The transaction ID of the transaction.
+    //
     // If submission was unsuccessful and error will be returned.